Exotropia is a common form of strabismus characterized by an outward eye turn, away from the nose.

 Exotropia is a eye turn where one eye points outwards, this may be noticed while the child is looking at distance objects, near objects or both.

-The Find an Eye Doctor directory lists eye doctors near you that are experienced in treating exotropia.
+Find an eye doctor near you that are experienced in diagnosing and treating exotropia.

 There are two types of exotropia: